This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Mix the double (heavy) cream with the icing sugar and use a hand mixer to combine.

-- Once you get firm peaks in the cream, add the cream cheese, salt and lemon juice.
+- Once you get firm peaks in the cream, add the cream cheese and lemon juice.
+Mix to combine, then place in a piping bag.